YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

    recursively defines a  relation named `is_nat`, whose declarative semantics concerns the property of being a natural number.

-We formalize the syntax of a relation as follows:
+We loosely formalize the syntax of a relation as follows:
 ```ebnf
 relation = atomic relation
          | compound relation